 There is a large car park sited within the grounds of the College of the Resurrection.
 Disabled spaces are sited next to the entrance of the New Refectory.

 Depending upon the meeting space guests will be using, step-free access is straight into the venue or via other entrances which are step-free.
-Please contact Rachael Salmon if you need further information about this.
+Please contact Beth Harper if you need further information about this.

 Public Areas (Internal)